Successful lithium production Vulcan Plants.

 Once CLEOP is in operation, which is expected mid-2024, Vulcan will have produced the first fully integrated lithium battery chemicals in Europe, including conversion to a battery-grade chemical, with a by-product of renewable energy.
 These optimisation plants are analogous to Vulcan’s Phase One, Commercial plants, with similar process flowsheets, with the commercial project aiming for 24,000 tonnes per annum of lithium hydroxide production capacity, the financing process of which is currently being led by BNP Paribas.

-Central Lithium Electrolysis Optimisation Plant Vulcan CLEOP.
+Central Lithium Hydroxide Optimisation Plant Vulcan CLEOP.

 Renewable energy plant Vulcan Geothermal Plant.